 2. Partners are liable for each other’s actions

 Each partner is liable for the actions of the others.
 If one partner executes an agreement without the knowledge of the other partners, the other partners are still obligated to honor the terms of that agreement.

 In addition to a GP, there are two other common types of partnerships:

 In a limited partnership, at least one partner possesses unlimited liability (the general partner) while the other partners are subject to limited liability (limited partners).
 Limited partners are not involved in the active management of the business and cannot lose more than the money that they have contributed to the partnership.

 2. Limited liability partnership (LLP)

 In a limited liability partnership, there is no general partner.
 All partners are allowed to be involved in the management of the company and all partners enjoy limited liabilities.
-Limited liability partnerships are preferred by professional service businesses because the partners in an LLP are not liable for negligence claims made against other partners.
+Limited liability partnerships are preferred by professional service businesses because the partners in an LLP are not liable for negligence claims made against themselves or other partners.

 We hope you enjoyed reading CFI’s explanation of a Partnership.
 To further enhance your financial literacy, the following free CFI resources will be helpful: